 Humanities courses are those concerned with human thought, including literature, classics, drama, fine arts, history, philosophy, and religion.
-Technical or skill courses such as applied music or studio art are not acceptable humanities courses.
+Technical or skill courses such as applied music or studio art are not acceptable as humanities courses.

 Mathematics.
 3 hours.

-An introductory course in statistics that includes descriptive and inferential techniques is required.
+An introductory course in statistics that includes descriptive and inferential statistical techniques is required.
+Math 127-128, Math 180, Math 233, or Psychology 2101P are the courses offered at Vanderbilt that fulfill this requirement.